timproctor/timproctor.github.io/_posts/2015-09-30-poodr-ch-4-by-sandy-metz.markdown

   >  - Be more about "what" than "how"
   >  - Have names that, insofar as you can anticipate, will not change
   >  - Take a hash as an options parameter

+Be explicit with which methods are *private* and which ones are *public* to future-you and any other adopters of your legacy.

+#### Honor the Public Interfaces of Others

+Do your best to interact with other classes using only their public interfaces.
+The public methods will be more stable than the private ones.
+A dependency on a private method of an external framework is a form of technical debt.
+Avoid these dependencies.

+### The Law of Demeter

+The Law of Demeter (LoD) is a set of coding rules that results in loosely coupled objects.
+Loose coupling is nearly always a virtue but is just one component of design and must be balanced against competing needs.
+Some Demeter violations are harmless, but others expose a failure to correctly identify and define public interfaces.

+Demeter restricts the set of objects to which a method ay send messages; it prohibits routing a message to a third object via a second object of a different type.
+Demeter is often paraphrased as "only talk to your immediate neighbors" or "use only one dot."
+Imagine that Trips *depart* method contains each of the following lines of code:
+  >  - customer.bicycle.wheel.tire
+  >  - customer.bicycle.wheel.rotate
+  >  - hash.keys.sort.join(', ')

+Demeter became a "law" because a human being decided so, as a law it's more like "floss your teeth every day," than it is like gravity.
+Some of the message chains above fail when judged against TRUE:

+  >  - If wheel changes tire or rotate, depart may have to change.
+Trip has nothing to do with wheel yet changes to wheel might force changes in Trip.
+This unnecessarily raises the cost of change; the code is not reasonable.
+  >  - Changing tire or rotate may break something in depart.
+Because Trip is distant and apparently unrelated, the failure will be completely unexpected.
+This code is not transparent.
+  >  - Trip cannot be reused unless it has access to a customer with a bicycle that has a wheel and a tire.
+It requires a lot of context and is not easily usable.
+  >  - This patter of messages will be replicated by others, producing more code with similar problems.
+This style of code, unfortunately, breeds itself.
+It is not exemplary.

+The first two messages are basically the same, one retrieves a distant attribute (tire) and the other invokes a distant behavior (rotate).
+Some would argue that violating Demeter to reach to a distant attribute as long as that attribute is not mutated is not much of a violation.
+The second violation points to the necessity for refactoring.
+Consider what this message chain would look like if you had started out by deciding *what* depart wants from customer instead of *how* it wants it.
+From a message-based point of view, the answer is:

+  > - customer.ride

+The ride method of customer hides implementation details from Trip and reduces both its context and its dependencies, significantly improving the design.

+The third message chain, `` hash.keys.sort.join `` is perfectly reasonable and, despite the abundance of dots, may not be a Demeter violation at all.
+Instead of evaluating this phrase by counting the "dots," evaluate it by checking the types of the intermediate objects.

+  > - hash.keys returns an Enumerable
+  > - hash.keys.sort also returns an Enumerable
+  > - hash.keys.sort.join returns a String

+If we accept that `` hash.keys.sort.join `` actually returns an *Enumerable* of *Strings*, all of the intermediate objects have the same type and there is no Demeter violation.
+If you remove the dots from this line of code, your costs may well go up instead of down.